-The Ups and Downs in Drug Design: Adventures in Medicinal Chemistry highlights the necessity for an integrative approach in Medicinal Chemistry and Chemical Biology.
-As Medicinal Chemistry is not a monolithic science, it is important to emphasize the other various disciplines that are required for successful drug design.
-This book presents the authors' own personal experience in this field and describes the "ups" and "downs" that come with drug discovery.
-This book is an excellent companion text for graduate and postgraduate students who would like further insight into the parameters of drug design, including the challenges that come with the project.
+The Ups and Downs in Drug Design: Adventures in Medicinal Chemistry highlights the necessity for an integrative approach in medicinal chemistry and chemical biology.
+As medicinal chemistry is not a monolithic science, it is important to emphasize the other various disciplines that are required for successful drug design.
+This book presents the author’s own personal experience in this field and describes the "ups" and "downs" that come with drug discovery.
+It is an excellent companion text for graduate and postgraduate students who would like further insight into the parameters of drug design, including the challenges that come with the project.

-- Describes 'real life' examples in Medicinal Chemistry.
-Integrates the use of physical, chemical, and biological concepts that are important in drug design.
+- Integrates the use of physical, chemical, and biological concepts that are important in drug design

-- Intends to be an excellent companion text, illustrating real life experiences, for graduate and postgraduate students.
+- Intends to be an excellent companion text for graduate and postgraduate students

 Table of Contents